 Now, choose your Sony Xperia device model to download its firmware files which are based on your region/country.
 When you have seen the different firmware for your device based on your region, go ahead to download it.

 After the download, locate and delete any file with the following name – fwinfo.xml in the downloaded files.
 The data is not necessary so don’t panic about exercising your delete button on it.

 After the steps above, move on to Androxyde FlashTool steps.

 2: Creating.ftf file Using Androxyde FlashTool

 Navigate to Tools > Bundles > FILESET Decrypt >Select files from Folder (Select whole folder).

-Give Device Name, Branding and Version From the Xperifirm Tool (You can also give your Details, But to avoid confusion, follow correct details).
-Select all the firmware files downloaded from Xperifirm, Select right arrow in the flash tool.
+Give Device Name, Branding, and Version From the Xperifirm Tool (You can also give your Details, But to avoid confusion, follow the correct details).
+Select all the firmware files downloaded from Xperifirm, Select the right arrow in the flash tool.
 It will move all of your data into “Firmware Content.”
 Now tap on “Create / Convert.”

 Now, you got the .ftf file needed for flashing Sony Xperia devices.